tatianabarga/ethos-server/README.md

      ```

 6. **Configuration**:
    Create a `.env` file in the root directory and configure the necessary environment variables.
-Refer to `.env.example` for a sample configuration.

 7. **Run the Server**:
    ```bash